Accor Q2 sales growth slows, outlook stable

-PARIS (Reuters) - Europe’s largest hotel group, Accor, said like-for-like sales growth slowed in the second quarter, dragged down by its budget hotel business and additional weekday bank holidays in its domestic French market.
+PARIS (Reuters) - Europe’s largest hotel group, Accor (ACCP.PA), said like-for-like sales growth slowed in the second quarter, dragged down by its budget hotel business and additional weekday bank holidays in its domestic French market.

-Sales in the quarter to June 30 rose 3.1 percent like-for-like to 1.475 billion euros, Accor (ACCP.PA) said in a statement on Tuesday.
+Sales in the quarter to June 30 rose 3.1 percent like-for-like to 1.475 billion euros ($1.8 billion), Accor said in a statement on Tuesday.
 This compared with 4.3 percent growth in the first quarter.

 Revenue growth was stable quarter-on-quarter at its upscale and midscale hotels, rising 3.5 percent like-for-like in the second quarter, driven by a 20 percent increase in management and franchise fees, Accor said.